For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For a while, almost every single energy company was charging the price cap.
 In other words, no matter who supplied your gas and electricity, you'd likely be paying the same amount.
 And if you needed to pay an early-exit fee to leave your current provider, switching could actually have cost you money.

-However, things are beginning to change and suppliers are starting to offer fixed-rate energy tariffs.
+However, things are beginning to change and suppliers are now offering fixed-rate energy tariff deals.

 Fixed-rate tariffs can help with your household budgeting as you will know what unit rate you are paying in advance.
 However, with energy prices still being pretty unpredictable, you may find yourself in a situation where prices continue to fall, the price cap drops, and you're stuck on a higher tariff with a high-cost exit fee.